Mircan Kaia: Early life and education

 Kaia was born in 1963 in Artvin, a town in the Black Sea Region in north-eastern Turkey.
-Her grandparents were Mingrelian and had moved to the region from Batumi in Georgia.
+Her grandparents were Mingrelians who converted to Islam and had moved to the region from Batumi in Georgia.
 When Kaia was nine years old, her family moved to Istanbul.
 She had been interested in singing from an early age, and in Istanbul she started taking guitar lessons.

 When Kaia was 13, her 26-year-old brother died.
 He had been an engineer, and she decided to study engineering at university.
 She has a degree in civil engineering from Yıldız Technical University, an MSc in earthquake engineering from Boğaziçi University, and an advanced MSc degree in the structural analysis of historic constructions, for which she received a European Commission Scholarship.
 For her advanced degree, she carried out research work at the University of Padua, the Technical University of Catalonia, the University of Minho, and the Czech Technical University in Prague.
 She has also studied music theory in England.